 Use the following 8 highly effective strategies to boost your sales team’s productivity and gain higher revenue.

-Be upfront and tell your sales team members about the expectations, be it sales targets that sales reps need to achieve, or specific metrics for specific strategies.
+Be upfront and tell your sales team members about the expectations, be it sales targets that sales reps need to achieve or specific metrics for specific strategies.
 Having specific and measurable targets for your team allows the team members to know what goals to work for.
 This is going to ensure everyone is on the same page and has a similar overall goal in the bigger picture.

 Sales performance is typically measured with KPI (key performance indicator) for each specific objective over a period of time.
 They are not the perfect measurements of performance, but they will get the job done for you.